Katsuya100/AspectForUnity/README.md

 #### PointcutReturned

 Obtain the target method's return value.
-*Can only be used with AfterReturning
+*Only valid with AfterReturning.
+It cannot be used on `void` methods, and its type must be compatible with the return type.

 ```.cs
 [Advice(JoinPoint.AfterReturning)]